lipelip/DWM/README.md

 #DWM

-Tips and Tricks  using CSS and JS.
+Tips and Tricks  using CSS and JS for [DWM](http://dwm.re) troopers.

 ##EXTERNAL RESOURCES
 To sharpen your fresh css+js skills, use / read / follow these online resources.